CleverCloud/doc.clever-cloud.com/billing/unified-invoices.md

 * an announcement of the cut-off from the 15th of the month
 * the effective termination of services and blocking of deployments (variable date)

-Support and access to your account will remain available to regularise non-payment situations
+Support and access to your account will remain available to regularise non-payment situations.